 Human Resources provide services that contribute to the effective management of each municipality's human capital.
 Human Resources also encompass a Human Resources Planning function to address areas of organizational design as they relate to the growing and changing workforce of each municipality.
-Specific objectives include:

-- Labour Relations which promotes positive relations between management and unions - Compensation and Benefits which oversees and administers the total rewards plans for all employees - Training and Development which includes technical, legislative and soft skill training for employees, senior management and department heads - Disability Management for Workers Compensation, illness and employee accommodation - Health and Safety and Employee Wellness - Recruitment and Retention - Organizational Development and Effectiveness - Employee Engagement Influencing Factors:
+- Labour Relations which promotes positive relations between management and unions - Compensation and Benefits which oversees and administers the total rewards plans for all employees - Training and Development which includes technical, legislative and soft skill training for employees, senior management and department heads - Disability Management for Workers Compensation, illness and employee accommodation - Health and Safety and Employee Wellness - Recruitment and Retention - Organizational Development and Effectiveness - Employee Engagement

 Degree of Unionization: Labour relations and collective agreements directly impact the need for specialized Human Resources staff.

 Organizational Form: Delivery of Human Resources (HR) service varies from one municipality to another.

-Measures only focus on the centralized component of HR services and do not capture HR services found in other parts of the organization.
-Staffing of Services: In some service areas, such as Parks and Recreation, a significant number of seasonal and part-time staff is required.
+Staffing of Services: In some service areas a significant number of seasonal and part-time staff is required, e.g. Parks and Recreation.
 As a result, these service areas tend to have higher turnover rates, which result in providing a higher level of service and directly impacts Human Resources costs.

+Human Resources

-Human Resources What is the HR administration cost per T4 supported?
-Fig 14.1 Human Resources Administration Operating Expense per T4 Supported (In Thousands)
+What is the total cost of HR administration per T4 supported?

+Fig 14.1 Total Cost for Human Resources Administration per T4 Supported (includes amortization)

-Source: HMRS305 (Efficiency)
+Source: HMRS305T (Efficiency)

-Comment: Human Resources expenses for Winnipeg are currently under review to ensure comparability to other municipalities and will be available when review is completed.

 What is the employee turnover rate?